ANR vs. Rapid Detox

 How does the ANR treatment work?

-The ANR treatment works by restoring the brain to balance.
-It modulates the nervous system to decrease the production of opioid receptors.
+The ANR treatment works by restoring the body to balance.
+It modulates the central nervous system to decrease the production of opioid receptors.
 At the same time, it allows the brain to resume normal endorphin production and removes unnecessary opioids.

 How can I get started with ANR?